rsokl/Learning_Python/Python/Module6_Testing/Intro_to_Testing.md

 > Our test suite provides us with a simple and incisive way to dive back into our work.
 > It will point us to any potential incompatibilities that have accumulated over time.
 > It also provides us with a large collection of detailed use-cases of our code;
-> we can read through our tests remind ourselves of the inner-workings of our project.
+> we can read through our tests and remind ourselves of the inner-workings of our project.

 **It will inform the design and usability of our project for the better:**